kishankumar8/ALL-ABOUT-ME/README.md

 👋 Hi, I'm
-🎓 I’m currently pursuing a Bachelor of Tec
+🎓 I’m currently pursuing a Bachelor of

 # What i learn today